tr00dudu/SimpleLvl/README.md

 The goal of SimpleLvl is to allow the user the to  be able visualize the player experience collected, vanilla is a long grind and sometimes you just want to be able to keep track of when that next big golden glow is going to arrive.
+DING!!

 Each element is designed to be simple, compact, and fit the wow theme asthetics.